 The Harvard Skull Fiasco

-Confronted, Shea agrees to return the stolen skull of Phineas Gage with one condition: that he first be permitted to tell the entire story behind the heist to his colleagues.
+Confronted, Shea agrees to return the skull of Phineas Gage with one condition: that he first be permitted to tell the entire story behind the heist to his colleagues.
 What begins as a tale of daily life in the world’s most eminent medical library soon devolves into a tale of magic, alchemists, ghosts and bureaucrats of the direst variety.

-Octavia’s plan, however, hinges on the cooperation of Astrid, a vivacious junior librarian who appears to be the only person at Harvard University that Shea is actually afraid of.
+Octavia’s plan, however, hinges on the cooperation of Astrid, a vivacious junior librarian who seems to be the only individual at Harvard University that Shea is actually intimidated by.
 Unfortunately for both Octavia and Wendell, Astrid is less interested in recovering the skull than finding out more more about Shea’s shadowy friend, Andre from Paris.
 What is his role in all of this?
 And why is Shea being hunted around the world by a knife-wielding maniac?

-I am currently preoccupied with writing my next book, but will be looking for a literary agent in early 2017.
+I am currently preoccupied with writing my next book, but will be looking for a literary agent in early 2018.
 If any passing literary agent sees this, feel free to get in touch.